 S-factors have usually been set anywhere between $\pm 0.5\%$ to $\pm 1.5\%$ of the total revenue.
 This level is not only dependent on the marginal costs to make the improvement, but also on the rate at which the regulator hopes to get the service provider to effect changes.
 To counter the risk of setting rewards/penalties too high, regulators have imposed overall caps on the total value of the reward or penalty.
-For example, OFGEM, the UK Gas and Electricity Markets Regulator, has set a cap of 2% of a service provider's revenue.
 It is also possible that at the introduction of the scheme for the first time, the incentive weightings for a particular measure can be set at a lower rate.